0

 • Capitalizing on the authorities created by recent legislation.

-The Rocky Mountain Restoration Initiative was born when Colorado was selected as a pilot location by the National Wild Turkey Federation and the USDA Forest Service to showcase the USDA's Shared Stewardship Strategy.
+The Rocky Mountain Restoration Initiative (RMRI) was born when Colorado was selected as a pilot location by the National Wild Turkey Federation and the USDA Forest Service to showcase the USDA's Shared Stewardship Strategy.
 RMRI is a national effort co-convened by the National Wild Turkey Federation, and the U.S. Forest Service, and a variety of state and local partners to increase the pace of landscape scale forest restoration in the Rocky Mountain West.
 The Rocky Mountain Restoration Initiative is an example of shared stewardship in Colorado, but does not represent the entirety of shared stewardship in the state.
-RMRI will be included in Colorado's Shared Stewardship Work Plan, and will provide examples of strategies for working across jurisdictional boundaries with government and non- government partners to scale forest restoration treatments and measure landscape level outcomes.
+RMRI is included in Colorado's Shared Stewardship Work Plan, and provides examples of strategies for working across jurisdictional boundaries with government and non-government partners to scale forest restoration treatments and measure landscape level outcomes.

 Shared Stewardship empowers Colorado and all its partners and their existing assessments.
-DNR, USFS and CSFS will consider relevant existing plans, assessments, and agreements for incorporation into a state-level prioritization process, including Colorado's 2020 Forest Action Plan .
+DNR, USFS and CSFS will consider relevant existing plans, assessments, and agreements for incorporation into a state-level prioritization process, including Colorado's 2020 Forest Action Plan.
 The partners will also seek stakeholder feedback on incorporating additional resources.
-Appendix A of the MOU contains a list of some of the types of resources that will be considered.
+Appendix A of the MOU contains a list of some of the types of assessments and plans that are considered.

 Shared Stewardship provides the structure to combine funding sources toward the right work in the right place at the right scale based on collaborative input.
 By prioritizing and planning work together, there is an opportunity to take advantage of shared resources and economies of scale to treat more acres with limited funding dollars.
 Existing authorities, programs, and funding streams can be leveraged to strategically direct investments.
 By combining and leveraging resources, staff and funding, we achieve shared goals across boundaries.